 All individuals snagging for paddlefish must obtain and have in their possession a paddlefish tag in addition to a license and certificate that may be required.
 Only one tag per angler will be issued per season and this tag is not transferable to another individual.
 Any paddlefish tag that is locked shut prior to attachment, altered, or modified is voided and will not be replaced.
-With the exception of snag and release days, each paddlefish must be tagged immediately when caught and must be tagged with one's own tag.
+Except for snag and release days, each paddlefish must be tagged immediately when caught and must be tagged with one's own tag.
 In case of an early season closure (Section 3-4-2), there will be no refunds for unused tags.

-The release of any paddlefish after snagging is prohibited except for 1) each Sunday, Monday and Thursday during the month of May during the paddlefish snagging season, and 2) in the case of an early harvest closure, the (up to) four day period immediately following the harvest closure, which is designated as 'snag and release' only.
+The release of any paddlefish after snagging is prohibited except for 1) each Sunday, Monday and Thursday during the month of May during the paddlefish snagging season, and 2) in the case of an early harvest closure, the (up to) four-day period immediately following the harvest closure, which is designated as 'snag and release' only.
 All snagged fish must be released immediately on all snag and release days.
 Snaggers must possess a current and unused paddlefish tag to participate in paddlefish snagging.

 If a fish is cut up, the tag must accompany the dressed fish either by attachment to the bag containing the dressed fish or within the bag.
 The snagger must keep that portion of the back and dorsal fin (back fin) necessary to maintain the tag sealed to the fish.

 The sale, barter, trade or purchase of paddlefish eggs is legal for only one qualified and properly permitted paddlefish caviar operation, and any party with whom it contracts.
 The permit will be issued annually to a nonprofit, bonded entity that has met all requirements to ensure a legal operation.
-All fish delivered to and/or processed fish transported away from the caviar operation must be done so by either the individual who snagged the fish or an approved individual working for the permitted paddlefish caviar operation.
-Any fish left at the caviar operation after 10pm the day they were snagged will be considered abandoned and the snagger is subject to fine.
+All fish delivered to and/or processed fish transported away from the Confluence fish cleaning operation (the permitted caviar processing site) must be done so by either the individual who snagged the fish or an approved individual working for the permitted Confluence fish cleaning operation.
+Any fish left at the Confluence fish cleaning operation after 8pm the day they were snagged will be considered abandoned and the snagger is subject to fine.